mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Blank the intermediate nodes along the path from `removed_index` to the root

-* Truncate the tree by removing leaves from the right side of the tree as long as the following conditions hold (since non-blank intermediate nodes hold information that is necessary for verifying parent hashes):
+* Truncate the tree by removing leaves from the right side of the tree as long as all of the following conditions hold (since non-blank intermediate nodes hold information that is necessary for verifying parent hashes):

   * The rightmost leaf is blank